enso-managers/home/methods/index.md

 Notations understood by the participants are used, whereas formal considerations are applied later on.

 We organize and lead Interaction Room workshops, we document the results ... and we are happy to show your team how to do it.
-Very effective, but no rocket science.
+Interaction Room Workshop are best organized on-site, but can also be held online.
+It's very effective, but no rocket science.

 <h2 id="Methods-Campaign">Concept Campaign</h2>